germistry/WebsiteV3/README.md

 * Jquery Validation
 * Microsoft ASP.NET Core Identity

 I am hosting this site with [SmarterASP](https://www.smarterasp.net) - and so far I have found them to be excellent, especially for hosting an ASP application.
-Total breeze deploying the site through VS to their servers AND they have great response times to any query (like 10 minutes!)
+Total breeze deploying the site through VS to their servers AND they have great response times to any query (10 minutes!).
+I'm not an affliate by the way, just a really impressed customer.